phkhanhtrinh23/livel_application/README.md

 # livel_application

-Here is our team's project, which is called Livel!
+Here is our team's project, which is called Livel.

-This is an application on Live Traveling, which helps people travel online and broadcast the journey on the Internet.
-That sounds great!
+This is an application on Live Traveling which helps people travel online and broadcast the journey on the Internet.

 Our team consists of 4 members, who are: